 Which Heat Press Works Best for Sublimation?

 You want to make sure you use a press that is larger than your design.
 Moving your press during the process can cause a shadowing effect in your design.
-The size of the Siser press is perfect for the 8.5″ x 11″ sublimation paper.
+I use this 15×15 heat press from Pro World.

 You can even use this process to print photos or design to print on coffee mugs using the new Cricut Mug Press!